inkarkat/vim-IndentConsistencyCop/README.md

         in Vim diff mode).
     q - Populate quickfix list with all incorrect lines.
 With uppercase Q appends to an existing list.
-    l - Populate location list with all incorrect lines.
-With uppercase L appends to an existing list.
+    w - Populate location list with all incorrect lines.
+With uppercase W appends to an existing list.

     let g:indentconsistencycop_highlighting = 'sglmf:3'